Friday, November 1, 2024

 Let me anticipate a response: ‘If only the government were to properly fund universities and colleges, they (we) wouldn’t…’.
 But we have long passed that juncture in thought and reality.
 Catch up.

 In the reality we face, suppose you said to your monopolistic institutional employer, "No, I won't have it.
 I won't work for an institution that invests in, collaborates with, welcomes,...
 I quit!"
 In that moment, you have not just quit this institutional employer, you have quit higher education.
 Think about that, please.
-After that, what?
+After which, what?
 Search for another employer, somewhere, somewhen, while society continues under the university and college model and you are barred from contributing to higher education.

 Ross says in the Academe piece, “It agitates against the status quo and challenges those in power, making it a vital social function.”
 What does?
 Academic freedom?
 I agree that this is truly valuable service to society.
 So, let’s have more of that please!
 But academic freedom is not a necessary precondition for its existence or abundance.
 Any more than something like a comparable attorney freedom is needed to provide the service and stewardship that the professional model does for the equally valued social pillar of law.